phalcon/documentation/docs/tutorial-vokuro.md

 ```

 The constructor of the class first creates a new DI container and store it in a local property.
-We are using the [Phalcon\Di\FactoryDefault][di] one, which has a lot of services already registered for us.
+We are using the [Phalcon\Di\FactoryDefault](di.md) one, which has a lot of services already registered for us.

-We then create a new [Phalcon\Mvc\Application][application] and store it in a property also.
+We then create a new [Phalcon\Mvc\Application](application.md) and store it in a property also.
 We also store the root path because it is useful throughout the application.

 We then register this class (the `Vokuro\Application`) in the Di container using the name `bootstrap`.
 This allows us to have access to this class from any part of our application through the Di container.

 The last thing we do is to register all the providers.
-Although the [Phalcon\Di\FactoryDefault][di] object has a lot of services already registered for us, we still need to register providers that suit the needs of our application.
+Although the [Phalcon\Di\FactoryDefault](di.md) object has a lot of services already registered for us, we still need to register providers that suit the needs of our application.
 As mentioned above, each provider class implements the [Phalcon\Di\ServiceProviderInterface][di-serviceproviderinterface] interface, so we can load each class and call the `register()` method with the Di container to register each service.
 We therefore first load the configuration array `config/providers.php` and then loop through the entries and register each provider in turn.

 The available providers are: